BiteenMatlab/SingleMoleculeDataAnalysis/README.md

-Updated 0208/2022 Ziyuan Chen
+Updated 02/08/2022 Ziyuan Chen

-Now included the Normalized fits and steps position heatmap codes as well.
+The repository now includes subfolder Normalized_heatmap with code for Normalized fits and Steps position heatmap

 FitsPosAxis.m : Matlab program to get the normalized single-molecule fit position in the bacterial cells.